Countly/countly-sdk-documentation/a_deeper_look_at_sdk_concepts/current.md

   this to the SDK.
 </p>
 <h2 id="h_01HEHTTDPAS4D3X2T8SWKVHMR8">
-  <span>Acquiring the SSL certificate information from a server</span>
+  <span>Acquiring the SSL Certificate Information from a Server</span>
 </h2>
 <p>
   <span>To get the whole certificate from your server you can use the following snippets (replace xxx.server.ly with your server name):</span>